New Golf Discs for 2019

 - Bobcat – The new Mint Discs Bobcat will be a slightly overstable beadless midrange disc.
 We are excited to finally see the second disc in the Mint Discs lineup.

 - Entropy – The MVP Entropy has been in the rumor mill for a while, but it was recently PDGA approved.
-It is supposed to be the long awaited overstable putter in the MVP line.
+It is the long awaited overstable putter in the MVP line.

 Last year Prodigy saw greate success releasing the “V2” series of their “H” series.
 It looks like they will take a similar approach in 2019, but this time they are updating their “D” series.
 Already they have had the D1 Max, D2 Max, D3 Max, D4 Max, and D5 Max PDGA approved.
 These are designed to add a little more distance to the original D Series.